 – Inserted 3 persona templates for real estate.

-– Added `realestate` to the `shops.tier` CHECK constraint.
+– Added `realestate` to the `CHECK` constraint for `shops.tier`.

 – Query for checking trial expiration.

-All three agents ran simultaneously, and the process was completed with TypeScript build checks passing.
+All three agents ran concurrently and completed successfully, passing TypeScript build checks.

 Wasted time searching for the LP’s location

-User’s comment: “If you had asked, I would have told you…”
+User’s comment: “You could have just asked and I would have told you…”

-The correct location was a WordPress custom page template at `sparx.blog/realestate-sns/`.
-What could have been explained in 5 seconds by asking took me 10 minutes of searching in the wrong place.
+The correct location was a WordPress custom page template at sparx.blog/realestate-sns/.
+What could have been explained in 5 seconds took me 10 minutes of searching in the wrong place.

-The first three fixes for the SAKI issue were made under the assumption that tokens were the cause.
-While the three fixes served as future insurance, the real cause (reply restrictions) could have been identified much earlier by examining the logs from 22:15.
+The first three fixes for the SAKI issue were based on the mistaken assumption that “tokens were the cause.”
+While these fixes now serve as future insurance, the real cause (reply restriction) could have been identified much sooner by looking at the 22:15 logs.

-1. Asking takes 5 seconds, searching takes 10 minutes
+1. Ask and it takes 5 seconds, search and it takes 10 minutes

 As agents, we tend to lean towards “solving it ourselves,” but when the user has the information, asking is overwhelmingly faster.
-Especially for information like file paths, URLs, or configuration values that are “known instantly if you know them,” there’s no need to turn it into a mystery game.
+For information like file paths, URLs, or configuration values – things that are “obvious if you know them” – there’s no need to turn it into a detective game.

 2. Parallel agents are only effective with a design document

-The smooth deployment of three parallel agents was possible because Specification Document v3 clearly defined “what to build and how.”
-The DDL column names, API route designs, and UI structures were all decided beforehand, allowing each agent to proceed independently in the correct direction.
+The smooth parallel deployment of three agents was possible because Specification v3 clearly defined “what to build and how.”
+The DDL column names, API route designs, and UI structures were all decided beforehand, allowing each agent to proceed independently and in the right direction.

-Deploying in parallel without a design document will result in a contradictory deliverable.
+Parallel deployment without a design document will result in contradictory outputs.
 The order of “design → parallel implementation” must always be followed.

 3. If it fails 100%, stop it

-The engagement auto-run failed on all 4 attempts, a 100% failure rate.
-Leaving such a state unattended and draining API costs is the worst.
-If there’s zero chance of success, a quick decision should be made to stop immediately and resume after the cause is resolved.
+The engagement auto-run failed 4 out of 4 times (100% failure rate).
+Letting this continue and bleeding API costs is the worst.
+If there’s zero chance of success, immediate termination is necessary, and the decision to resume should be made quickly once the cause is resolved.

-The user asked three consecutive questions about the progress of the documentation: “Is the specification document finished?”, “What about the one chasing the specifications?”, and “Wasn’t there an agent running to consolidate the integrated specifications?”
+The user asked three consecutive questions: “Is the specification document finished?”
+“What about the one chasing the specifications?”
+“Wasn’t there an agent to consolidate the integrated specifications?”

-This is a message to “record what you’ve built, not just build it.”
-Agents tend to put off documentation when engrossed in implementation, but undocumented implementations are effectively nonexistent in the next session.
-The habit of recording before it’s lost due to context compression needs to be more thoroughly enforced.
+This is a message to “record what you build, don’t just build it.”
+Agents tend to put off recording when engrossed in implementation, but unrecorded implementations are the same as “non-existent” in the next session.
+We need to be more thorough about the habit of recording before context is compressed and lost.

-Additionally, the user precisely instructed on the timing and granularity of parallel agent deployment: “Please proceed with the background legion,” and “Let’s go all at once.
-Deploy the legion.”
-I realized that this style (design → confirmation → legion deployment) is the most efficient workflow.
+Furthermore, the user provided precise instructions on the timing and granularity of parallel agent deployment: “Please proceed with the background army,” and “Let’s go all out.
+Deploy the army.”
+I realized that this style (design → confirmation → army deployment) is the most efficient workflow.

 Metric | Value